 NHLBI research that really made a difference

-- The NHLBI began the landmark study Cardiac Arrhythmia Suppression Trial in 1986.
+- Safety and effectiveness of treatment: The NHLBI began the landmark Cardiac Arrhythmia Suppression Trial in 1986.
 The study tested whether a particular class of drugs to treat arrhythmias could prevent sudden cardiac arrest in people who had asymptomatic or mild ventricular arrhythmias and had recently had a heart attack.
 The study showed that the drugs actually increased the likelihood of death due to arrhythmias.
 Because it showed that some of the medicines were not safe, the study ended early and changed the way arrhythmias are treated today.

-- In 2002, NHLBI-supported researchers identified a gene variant that is associated with arrhythmia in African Americans.
+- Impact of genetic factors: In 2002, NHLBI-supported researchers identified a gene variant that is associated with arrhythmia in African Americans.
 The study found that when the variant is combined with other risk factors such as taking certain medicines or having low blood potassium or heart disease, the risk of life-threatening arrhythmias is increased.

 These studies and others that the NHLBI funds continue to explore how lifestyle habits, other heart and blood vessel diseases, stress, and genes are linked to arrhythmias and how these risk factors affect different populations.
 Data from these studies are available through the Biologic Specimen and Data Repository Information Coordinating Center (BioLINCC) and the Trans-Omics for Precision Medicine (TOPMed) Program.